 After a rapid ascent up narrow winding roads, the route takes you across ancient stone arched bridges, through dense forest to high mountainous wilderness.
 The slender road trims down to an anorexic stick of a lane.

-After an hour or so hugging the hills and snaking through canopies of trees, you’ll meet the main road at Malesco, and, if you’re not careful, the freeway at Domodóssola.
+After an hour or so hugging the hills and snaking beneath canopies of trees, you’ll meet the main road at Malesco, and, if you’re not careful, the freeway at Domodóssola.
 The smaller road adjacent to the freeway is much more pleasurable, with ruins of castles and towers dotting the drive.

 Take the Omegna exit for Lake Orta and follow the signs to San Giulio.
 Surrounded by rolling hills and forests, placid Lake Orta is special.